 Lithuania acceded to the EU in 2004 and has since experienced significant economic development.
 Increasingly robust consumer demand for imported food and agricultural products is driven by Lithuania's growing middle class.
-Lithuania adopted the euro in 2015.
+Lithuania adopted the Euro in 2015.

-According to the International Monetary Fund, Lithuania's gross domestic product (GDP) is expected to decline by 8.1 percent in 2020 following COVID-19's negative affect on the macroeconomy.
-The latest World Bank data shows that about 22.2 percent of Lithuanians are living below the national poverty line.
-Hotels, restaurants, art and entertainment venues, transportation companies, and many small businesses have closed their doors in the wake of COVID-19 mitigation measures, despite Government of Lithuania (GOL) financial support.
+According to the International Monetary Fund, Lithuania's real gross domestic product (GDP) is expected to increase by 4.7 percent in 2021 following a demonstrated economic resilience and the strengthening recovery from COVID-19.
+The latest World Bank data shows that about 20.6 percent of Lithuanians are living below the national poverty line.
+Hotels, restaurants, art and entertainment venues, transportation companies, and many small businesses were negatively impacted by the pandemic, and many have closed their doors in the wake of COVID-19 mitigation measures, despite financial support from the Government of Lithuania (GOL).